Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Related Works

 \subsubsection{Number of V2V and V2I links}

 Most C-V2X studies adopt a framework where each V2I link is assigned a dedicated uplink subchannel, while V2V links share these subchannels through spectrum reuse \cite{ye2019deep,liang2019spectrum}.
-Thus, the number of V2V links corresponds to the number of agents, and the number of V2I links corresponds to the number of subchannels.
-The most common configuration includes four V2I and four V2V links \cite{liang2019spectrum,Xiang2021MARLDecentralizedSA,jamal2024hybrid,Ding2022AMARL,10118603}.
-Some studies consider larger networks with up to $10$--$32$ V2V links \cite{Xiang2021MARLDecentralizedSA,Yuan2021MetaRLV2X,xu2024federated,10436060,zhang2022mean}, or even 300 V2V links divided into batches \cite{ye2019deep,ji2025graphneuralnetworksdeep}.
+The most common configuration contains four V2I links and four V2V links \cite{liang2019spectrum,Xiang2021MARLDecentralizedSA,jamal2024hybrid,Ding2022AMARL,10118603}.
+Although a few works report experiments involving hundreds of vehicles or links \cite{ye2019deep,ji2025graphneuralnetworksdeep}, these approaches typically avoid fully simultaneous joint decision-making by serializing or batching agent updates.
+As a result, the effective number of simultaneously interacting agents remains much smaller than the total number of vehicles in the network.